4.8 Initial Child Protection Conferences

 - Midwifery services where the conference concerns an unborn or new-born child (see Section 9, Pre-Birth Conferences);

-- Probation service and/or staff in youth justice system where relevant;
+- Probation Provider and/or staff in youth justice system or prison where relevant;

 - Housing services;